 All wheelchairs and modifications required to meet the needs of a particular beneficiary are subject to PA.
+The PA request must include documentation on the Custom Wheelchair form of medical justification for the requested wheelchair and modification.
 Prior authorization will be made for only one wheelchair at a time.
 Backup chairs, either motorized or manual, will be denied as not medically necessary.